-What’s my other option?
+Don’t want to mess with a coconut?
 You can also get really yummy coconut cream from Aroy-D and Natural Value coconut milk.
 Both are gum-free and BPA-free, which is why I am officially switching to these two brands.
-I bought mine on Amazon, but friends have told me you can buy these brands for less in Asian grocery stores like Pacific Ocean Market in Broomfield, CO.
-The costs listed on the chalk board (above) are based on the prices I got on Amazon.
+I bought mine on Amazon, but you can buy these brands for less in Asian grocery stores.
+The costs listed on the chalk board (at top) are based on the prices I got on Amazon.

 Note: All of my Natural Value cans have arrived partially separated, so I did not freeze them first like I did with the Aroy-D brand.
 If your cans are not separated at all then first follow steps 1 and 2 for making Aroy-D cream.So from now on I will be using Aroy-D or Natural Value in ALL of my recipes, and I am updating my FAQ page to note that I have switched to these gum-free, BPA-Free brands.
 Use the blended liquid straight from the package in my recipes, unless otherwise specified.